-Belleville and Big Valley: Five miles over the mountain is the beautiful Big Valley and the village of Belleville, home to several Amish and Mennonite communities.
-Most tend small farms in this fertile, limestone valley and travel using horse and buggy.
-One of the best times to visit the valley is on Wednesdays, when the valley turns into a seven-mile long flea market and livestock auction.
+Five miles over the mountains from Greenwood Furnace State Park is the beautiful Big Valley and the village of Belleville.
+The Amish and Mennonite residents of the valley tend small farms and travel using horse and buggy.
+One of the best times to visit is on a Wednesday, when the valley is a seven-mile-long flea market and livestock auction.

-Whipple Dam State Park: This day use park has swimming, boating, picnicking, fishing, boat rentals in the summer and the 22-acre Whipple Lake.
-The upper end of the lake is wetlands that are best accessed by canoe.
-A variety of waterfowl and wildlife can be seen in the park
+Whipple Dam State Park has swimming, boating, picnicking, and fishing in the summer.
+The 22-acre Whipple Lake has wetlands in the upper end that are best accessed by canoe.
+A variety of waterfowl and wildlife can be seen in the park.